What's changing with Intel Alder Lake? We detail the technologies!

 This is how Intel Thread Director comes into play, giving more information to the operating system about the performance it can get from each core.
 So, the system will prioritize the use of high-performance cores, then high-efficiency ones, and finally enable Hyperthreading in P-Cores and thus will bring more threads available for high performance parallelism scenarios.

-Therefore, Alder Lake processors can use any core for an operation, and the system will intelligently choose which core is best to dedicate a job to.
+Therefore, the Alder Lake processors They can use any core for an operation, and the system will intelligently choose which core is best to dedicate a job to.

 But for this it was necessary to unite the two architectures and make them capable of handling the same functions, which makes the cores Gracemont receive an update to support AVX2, but in exchange there was a downgrade in Golden Cove, which dropped AVX-512 support.